Kamahl19/react-starter/DOCS.md

 - [ResultError](./src/common/components/ResultError/index.tsx) is an error component for both API and client-side errors
 - [ThemeSwitch](./src/common/components/ThemeSwitch/index.tsx) is a Switch component which toggles between light and dark theme
 - [Widget](./src/common/components/Widget/index.tsx) encapsulates data and UI parts in a card-based component

+To easily debug components, there is a [vite-plugin-react-click-to-component](https://github.com/ArnaudBarre/vite-plugin-react-click-to-component) which enables `Option + RightClick` React components in your browser to open the source in your editor.

 ## Styling using Emotion (css-in-js)